KIHeartFailure/shfdb3/content/en/construction/sources.md

 The National Patient Register (NPR) (Swedish: Patientregistret) is managed by The National Board of Health and Welfare (Socialstyrelsen).

-From 1987 NPR includes all in-patient care in Sweden.
-Since 2001 the register also covers outpatient visits including day surgery and psychiatric care from both private and public caregivers.
-Each record contains medical information on surgical procedures, hospital department and discharge diagnoses coded according to International Classification of Diseases (ICD-9 for years 1987-1997 or ICD-10 for years 1997-).
+From 1987 the NPR includes all in-patient care in Sweden.
+Since 1997 it also covers out-patient surgical procedures and from 2001 also out-patient visits in speciality (but not primary) care.
+Each record contains medical information on surgical procedures, hospital department and discharge diagnoses coded according to International Classification of Diseases (ICD-9 for years 1987-1996 and ICD-10 for years 1997-, except for Skåne were ICD-10 was introduced 1998).
 The validity of HF diagnosis in cardiology and non-cardiology clinics in Sweden is 91% and 86%, respectively (https://pubmed.ncbi.nlm.nih.gov/15916919).
 For more information, see https://www.socialstyrelsen.se/en/statistics-and-data/registers/register-information/the-national-patient-register/.

 From the NPR individual comorbidities (variables beginning with sos_com_) and hospitalization outcomes (variables beginning with sos_out_hosp) were calculated as well as the Charlson Comorbidity Index.
 Additional comorbidities and outcomes can be made available upon request.